easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCH_GUIDE.md

 After launch, minimize the two server windows to keep your desktop clean.
 They'll keep running in the background.

 ### Tip 2: Restart Quickly
-Close the two server windows to stop Q-IDE, then run `Q-IDE.bat` again to restart fresh.
+Close the two server windows to stop Top Dog, then run `Top Dog.bat` again to restart fresh.

 ### Tip 3: Multiple Instances
-You can run Q-IDE on different ports if needed:
+You can run Top Dog on different ports if needed:
 ```powershell
 cd frontend
 pnpm run dev -- --port 1432